Spearin/fccw-docs/docs/userguides/data-structures/units.md

 The Platform Type (Subunit Type or SU Type) is the unique classification of the unit based on the values found in Section 4 above.

+!!! warning
-***WARNING:*** *A unit MUST have one of these codes for the game to recognize it and employ it properly.
-Users cannot add their own SU Types to the game as it requires supporting code.*
+    A unit MUST have one of these codes for the game to recognize it and employ it properly.
+Users cannot add their own SU Types to the game as it requires supporting code.

 ## CompID